Fectio

 between brackets and without any regnal years.

-of each ruler may differ in sources and are open
+ruler may differ in sources and are open to

-to discussion.
-I based them in a number of
+discussion.
+I based them in a number of sources

 The events covered in this timeline are mainly